Strategy Markup Language (StratML)

 associated with maintaining data redundantly in myriad "stovepipe"

 systems rather than referencing the authoritative sources.

-- Enable agencies to comply with the provisions of subsections
+- Enable U.S. federal agencies to comply with the provisions of subsections

 202(b)(4) & (5)

-of the eGov Act, which respectively require agencies to:
+of the eGov Act, which respectively require them to:

 - Work together to link their performance goals to key groups, including citizens,